 It is critical that northerners are the drivers of their own future, and having our own homegrown university will empower Yukoners to do just that.
 Staying close to home has been critical for my own personal academic successes but having an education that is relevant in the northern context is even more important.

 Our culture and environment in Yukon is distinct, and what works elsewhere won’t necessarily work here.
 I believe Yukon University will be a powerful instrument in creating a strong future for Yukon Territory.

 - Michelle Legere, Yukon Native Teacher Education Program Graduate

 Life in the North is characterized by pride, resilience, and isolation.
 The land defines Yukon.
 For generations, Indigenous people have lived off the land and water; to this day, some still carry out subsistence hunting, fishing, and trapping.

 First Nations are vital to the North.
 Yukon College is committed to continuing its work with Yukon First Nations as true partners, with the goal of decolonizing the institution and responding to the Calls to Action concerning education, from the national Truth and Reconciliation Commission.

 Yukon is a large jurisdiction with a small population, and Yukon College is its only post-secondary education institution.
 Most Yukoners reside in Whitehorse, a vibrant city with amenities that exceed those in a city of its size in southern Canada — excellent restaurants, local coffee roasters, a variety of housing options and recreational facilities, and wilderness on the doorstep.

 For many people living in the territory, moving south for education or training purposes is not an option.
 The challenges of leaving their family and moving to a large institution in the city has limited their educational success.

-23% of credit students identify as First Nations
+• 28% of credit students self-identify as Indigenous

 * As of November 9th, 2018 / YUKON BUREAU OF STATISTICS